eliteportal/data-dictionary/README.md

 2. Build and publish the metadata dictionary site on GitHub pages via [pages.yml](https://github.com/VEOIBD/data_models/blob/main/.github/workflows/pages.yml)

 # VEOIBD Metadata Dictionary Site
-VEOIBD Metadata Dictionary is a [Jekyll] site utilizing [Just the Docs] theme and is published on [GitHub Pages].
+VEOIBD Metadata Dictionary is a [Jekyll](https://jekyllrb.com/) site utilizing [Just the Docs](https://just-the-docs.github.io/just-the-docs/) theme and is published on [GitHub Pages](https://pages.github.com/).

 - `index.md` is the home page
 - `_config.yml` can be used to tweak Jekyll settings, such as theme, title